January – February.

-May, 2.
-The Royal Albert Bridge, carrying trains over the River Tamar in between Plymouth, Devon and Saltash, Cornwall, is officially opened by Prince Albert, watched by several thousand spectators.
+The Royal Albert Bridge, carrying trains over the River Tamar between Plymouth, Devon, and Saltash, Cornwall, is officially opened by Prince Albert, watched by several thousand spectators.

-October, 17 – 28.
-Dickens undertakes a short Reading Tour, with thirteen readings in ten towns.
+Charles Dickens undertakes a short reading tour during October, giving thirteen readings in ten towns.